 South Korea has increasingly been attracting international students into their undergraduate, graduate and research programs.
 There are about 400 National and private universities and some universities have state of the art research facilities in several emerging scientific fields.
 Universities that are oriented towards internationalization conduct 30% of their lectures in English.
 Graduate programs have more lectures in English than undergraduate courses.
 There are some universities where all the courses are taught in English.
 Another option is to enroll in Korean language course prior to the academic session.
-Please check this Manual prepared by SONSIK 11th EC for easy understanding about education system in Korea.
+Please check this Manual prepared by SONSIK 11th EC for easy understanding about the education system in Korea.

 Presence of Nepali Students in South Korea